Smart Card Schema Mapping

 def _commit_batch(batch: list[TapRecord]) -> None:

-"""Idempotent upsert hook.
-Replace with actual DB/queue client."""
+"""Idempotent upsert hook — replace with the real DB/queue client."""

 txn_ids = [r.transaction_id for r in batch]

-# Implement idempotent INSERT ...
-ON CONFLICT DO NOTHING/UPDATE
+# INSERT ...
+ON CONFLICT (transaction_id, validator_device_id) DO NOTHING

-By enforcing strict schema contracts, leveraging memory-efficient parsing, and embedding reconciliation-ready validation, transit operators can transform raw tap telemetry into deterministic, audit-grade financial records.
-This foundation enables real-time fare analytics, automated dispute resolution, and scalable multi-network settlement without manual forensic accounting.
+Enforced this way — strict contracts, memory-bounded parsing, and reconciliation-ready keys — schema mapping turns raw tap telemetry from any vendor into deterministic, audit-grade records, enabling real-time fare analytics, automated dispute resolution, and multi-network settlement without manual forensic accounting.